-but a few months after we made that list, we quickly learned that making your partner your number one priority is outrageously easy to do when they’re running unopposed; but when a baby enters the picture, it can become slightly more complicated.
+My husband is my college sweetheart, and he’d been my number one priority since I was 18-years-old.
+But a few months after we made that list, we quickly learned that making your partner your number one priority is outrageously easy to do when they’re running unopposed.
+But, when a baby enters the picture, it can become slightly more complicated.

 Somewhere in the midst of postpartum depression, utter exhaustion, anxiety, and the monumental learning curve that comes along with the first child, we lived in survival mode for those first 4 months.
 We slept at odd hours, bickered in the middle of the night, and completely considered living the rest of our lives as recluses.

-Yet somewhere around the 3-month-mark, our son started intentionally smiling at us, he cooed more often than he cried, and things started to feel more normal.
-Around that same time, I genuinely saw my husband for the first time in weeks; like me, he had bags under his eyes and spit up on his shirt, but I loved him more than I ever had, and I went to go find that list.
+Yet somewhere around the 3-month mark, our son started intentionally smiling at us.
+He cooed more often than he cried, and things started to feel more normal.
+Around that same time, I genuinely saw my husband for the first time in weeks.
+Like me, he had bags under his eyes and spit up on his shirt, but I loved him more than I ever had, and I went to go find that list.

-That afternoon, as we sat on our couch eating DiGiorno pizza in our sweatpants, it seemed like a lifetime since we had made that list over dinner at a fancy restaurant.
-At the time, taking a day trip to a vineyard wasn’t in the cards, nor was a fancy dinner, but we were committed to going on a date.
+That afternoon as we sat on our couch eating DiGiorno pizza in our sweatpants, it seemed like a lifetime since we had made that list over dinner at a fancy restaurant.
+Now, taking a day trip to a vineyard wasn’t in the cards, nor was a fancy dinner.
+But we were committed to going on a date.
 One call to my mother-in-law was all it took, and that night, we went out.

 Becoming a mother has taught me so much about life, love, and the importance of making my marriage a priority.
-I’ve learned that where or what we’re eating for dinner doesn’t matter, as long as we get to connect and have a real conversation.
-I’ve learned that holding hands in the paint aisle at Lowe’s is just as meaningful now, as it was when we held hands backpacking through Europe.
+I’ve learned that where or what we’re eating for dinner doesn’t matter as long as we get to connect and have a real conversation.
+I’ve learned that holding hands in the paint aisle at Lowe’s is just as meaningful now as it was when we held hands backpacking through Europe.